geraintluff/SUPPORT.txt/README.md

 ### "That's too short"

-If you want to build a product on top of an OSS library, but maintenance is only promised for 6 months, making you consider this explicitly *is the point*.
+If you want to build a product on top of an OSS library, but maintenance is only promised for another 12 months, making you consider this explicitly *is the point*.

 People write software for fun, so the support dates might get pushed back indefinitely - but as users, we should recognise that OSS developers' obligations are not infinite.
 If you need stronger guarantees, you may need to produce/negotiate them yourself.

 ## Format

+Any of these, in any order:

-A maintainer line begins with an ISO 8601 date (`YYYY-MM-DD`) followed by whitespace, and the rest of the line is contact information, with any email addresses in angular brackets: `<...>`.
+* **Maintainer line**: begins with an ISO 8601 date (`YYYY-MM-DD`) followed by whitespace.
+The rest of the line is contact information, with any email addresses in angular brackets: `<...>`.
 There can be as many maintainers as you like.

-A line which ends in `:` starts a section (ending any previous section), so you can document certain aspects/areas separately.
+* **Section header**: a line which ends in `:`.
+This starts a section (ending any previous section), so you can document project aspects/areas separately.
+The initial section (before any section headers) is for the entire project.
+* **Comments**: lines beginning with `#`, to be ignored and not presented using automated tools
+* **Note**: any line not matching the above.
+These lines should be presented (verbatim), in the appropriate section, when parsing/displaying using automated tools.

-Comments begin with `#`.
-All whitespace/indenting is ignored.
+All whitespace/indenting and blank lines is ignored.

 ### Technical considerations

 The contact format is similar to how Git stores authors/committers, so Git-centric tools could use the `user.name`/`user.email` configs.

+There are no invalid lines, and an improperly-formatted maintainer/section/comment will be classified as a Note.

 ### Example Python script